 Requirement CS-23.
-A schedule-based end-to-end data management plan, including approaches for data retrieval, validation, preliminary analysis, image processing, calibration, correction, and archiving shall be described.
+In accordance with the NASA Plan: Increasing Access to the Results of Scientific Research, a schedule-based end-to-end data management plan, including approaches for data retrieval, validation, preliminary analysis, image processing, calibration, correction, and archiving shall be described.
 The plan shall:

-- Identify science products (e.g., flight data, ancillary or calibration data, theoretical calculations, higher order analytical or data products, returned samples, witness samples, and laboratory data, maps, cartographic products), including a list of the specific data products, and the individual team members responsible for the data products; - Identify the appropriate data archive and the formats and standards to be used.
-If a NASA archive is not identified, discuss how the mission will satisfy NASA's obligation to preserve data for future researchers. - Include an estimate of the raw data volume and a schedule for the submission of raw and reduced data, in physical units accessible to the science community, to the data archive, as well as required calibration information to the data archive; and - Demonstrate allocation of sufficient resources (cost, schedule, workforce, computational) for archiving as well as for preliminary analysis of the data by the Project Science Team, publication of the results in refereed scientific journals, as well as for the development of any new algorithms, software, or other tools required to process the data into maps or cartographic products; and - If cartographic products are to be produced, describe: the cartographic coordinate systems, coordinate frames, constants, and conventions proposed to be used, created or estimated; estimates of the completeness of coverage, positional accuracy and precision, and the accuracy and precision of the mapped parameters, how the precision and accuracy of the final products is proposed to be determined and made available; and the proposed generation of any radiometric and geometric calibration data required.
+- Identify science products (e.g., flight data, ancillary or calibration data, theoretical calculations, higher order analytical or data products, returned samples, witness samples, laboratory data, maps, and cartographic products), including a list of the specific data products, and the individual team members responsible for the data products; - Identify the appropriate data archive and the formats and standards to be used.
+If a NASA archive is not identified, discuss how the mission will satisfy NASA's obligation to preserve data for future researchers; - Include an estimate of the raw data volume and a schedule for the submission of raw and reduced data, in physical units accessible to the science community, to the data archive, as well as required calibration information to the data archive; - Demonstrate allocation of sufficient resources (cost, schedule, workforce, computational) for archiving as well as for preliminary analysis of the data by the Project Science Team, publication of the results in refereed scientific journals, as well as for the development of any new algorithms, software, or other tools required to process the data into maps or cartographic products; and - If cartographic products are to be produced, describe: the cartographic coordinate systems, coordinate frames, constants, and conventions proposed to be used, created or estimated; estimates of the completeness of coverage, positional accuracy and precision, and the accuracy and precision of the mapped parameters, how the precision and accuracy of the final products is proposed to be determined and made available; and the proposed generation of any radiometric and geometric calibration data required.

-F.6 Science Team
+E.6 Science Team

 Requirement CS-24.
-This section shall identify each key member of the science team (i.e., one whose participation is essential to the success of the investigation) and his/her roles and responsibilities.
+This section shall identify each member of the science team and his/her roles and responsibilities.
 Resumes or curricula vitae of science team members shall be included as appendices to the CSR.
-The role of each co-investigator (Co-I) shall be explicitly defined, the necessity of that role shall be justified, and the funding source (NASA or contributed) for the PI and each Co-I shall be noted.
-A summary table shall be included, with columns for 1) PI or Co-I name; 2) their roles and responsibilities on the mission; and 3) their time commitment, in FTEs/WYEs, for each phase of the mission, A through F (as specified in Requirement CS-73 to Requirement CS-76).
-Non-funded members of the science team shall be identified in the CSR as collaborators; the role of collaborators may be defined and justified.
+The role of each science team member shall be explicitly defined, the necessity of that role shall be justified, and the funding source (NASA or contributed) for the PI and each Co-I and Collaborator shall be noted.
+A summary table shall be included, with columns for 1) PI or Co-I name; 2) their roles and responsibilities on the mission; and 3) their time commitment, in FTEs/WYEs, for each phase of the mission, A through F (as specified in Requirement CS-74 to Requirement CS-77).
+Collaborator roles may be defined and justified as done for Co-Is.